What is Bitcoin?

 How to Trade Bitcoins?

-Using exchange services like Gemini, Coinbase, or Binance, you can easily exchange your bitcoins for fiat.
+Using exchange services like Gemini, Coinbase, or Binance, you can easily exchange your crypto for fiat.
 These services typically offer fiat and cryptocurrency wallets, making conversion and withdrawal to the desired watch incredibly simple.

 Bitcoin Wallets - What Are They?

-Bear in mind that these coins are still on the Blockchain, but since the owners probably lost access, there is no actual ownership or possession.
+Remember that these coins are still on the Blockchain, but since the owners probably lost access, there is no actual ownership or possession.
 This is why you must use a device that can protect your Bitcoins.
 What does this mean?

 Backing up your digital assets and storing them offline, distinguishing cryptocurrencies from traditional money.
 You can still access your funds even if you misplace your cryptocurrency wallet and have private keys or passwords to the account.